the royal nova scotia international tattoo

 In addition, you will be provided with a t-shirt to be worn for 'Festival' concerts.
 Light pants and smart / casual shoes (no flip-flops) are required to accompany this.
 Following initial registration via the form at the bottom of this page, you will later need to provide t-shirt and tunic (chest) sizes

 The individual course fee is just $800 CAD per person, which includes tuition, accommodation and meals.
-Due to RNSIT policy, accommodation cannot be provided for participants residing within the Halifax Regional Municipality, although such local participants will still be provided with meal vouchers and given $100 CAD discount on course fees.
+Due to RNSIT policy, accommodation and meal allowance cannot be provided for participants residing within the Halifax Regional Municipality.

-Following submission of the registration form below, you will receive a link to make a $100 CAD non-refundable deposit via PayPal, securing your place on NABBSS 2019.
-Your balance payment will then be required on May 1, at which point registration will close.
+Following submission of the registration form below, you will receive a link to make a $100 CAD deposit via PayPal, securing your place on NABBSS 2022.
+Your balance payment will then be required on May 1, 2022, at which point registration will close.

-If you have any queries please do not hesitate to contact us using our new address: email@example.com
+If you have any queries please do not hesitate to contact us using the following address: email@example.com